Portrait of John Bradburne

 As a lay member of the Third Order of St Francis, he obeyed its rule, singing the daily office of Our Lady.
 He lived its hours, rising at dawn for Matins and ending the day with Vespers and Compline.
 This discipline provides the context for many poems written at the turning-points of the day.

 During the Zimbabwean civil war, his efforts to prevent exploitation of the leprosy patients brought local hostility and suspicion.
-He refused to leave the place for safety and was abducted by freedom fighters and on Wednesday 5 September 1979, he was shot.
+He refused to leave the place for safety and was abducted and on Wednesday 5 September 1979, he was shot.

 At his requiem Mass, eye-witnesses saw three drops of blood fall from the coffin forming a pool beneath the coffin.
 The coffin was reopened, but no sign of blood was found.